Syfaro/web/content/blog/foxbot/index.md

 will convert the link back into the original submission.
 Images on unknown sites are reverse image searched to determine the original source.

+The bot can also convert WebM videos to formats supported by Telegram.

 ### Private Mode

 If you're looking for the source of an image, all you have to do is forward or